 How have I approached my task?
 In the interests of brevity, I describe myself on the title page of this book as its ‘Editor’.
 However, a more accurate description would probably be ‘transcriber and annotater’, for – except for italicizing the dates in order to highlight them – I have transcribed the text of the letters exactly as I found them.
 Using digital photographs of the originals, I have gone over them with a microscope and reproduced everything they contain: nothing at all of the text has been deleted.
 Furthermore, I have wittingly made no alterations to the punctuation or spelling, though I have occasionally added ‘[sic]’ after a word to indicate that an eccentric or anachronistic spelling is not a typo of my own and also used inserts in square brackets to add explanations of letters or words obviously omitted by Fitzmaurice by mistake.
 As a linguist with a classical education, he peppered the letters not only with Latin and Turkish phrases but with French and occasionally German, Italian and Arabic ones as well.
 He also loved lengthy and sometimes bizarre metaphors, and was fond of quoting Kipling without attribution.
 I have, therefore, offered translations where necessary and added a few footnotes to illuminate certain references.
 (To have provided background in the footnotes to all of the subjects dealt with in the letters would probably have doubled the length of the book.
 Such background can be found in my biography of Fitzmaurice.
 As a rule, I have only footnoted in The Letters subjects not dealt with in the biography.)
 As to the headings I have given to each of the letters under ‘Contents’ in these preliminary pages, they are quotations from the letters concerned that seem to capture their flavour or their most important theme.

 I have added a ‘Glossary of Turkish words, abbreviations, and private words and phrases used in the letters and endmatter’ and a very long ‘List of persons mentioned in the letters’.
-In making sense of the many Turkish words and phrases used in the letters I have been assisted chiefly by Professor Dr. A. Nuri Yurdusev of the Dept. of International Relations at METU in Ankara and now Vice-President of the Turkish Academy of Sciences but also by the writer, David Barchard.
+In making sense of the many Turkish words and phrases used in the letters I have been assisted chiefly by Professor Dr. A. Nuri Yurdusev of the Dept. of International Relations at METU in Ankara and formerly Vice-President of the Turkish Academy of Sciences but also by the writer, David Barchard.
 I am, of course, most grateful to both of them.

 CORRECTIONS AND FURTHER CLARIFICATIONS